A survey of the parameter space of the compressible liquid drop model as applied to the neutron star inner crust: The equation of state of uniform nuclear matter

-Throughout most of this paper we will mainly use the modified Skyrme-like (MSL) parameterization of the nuclear matter EoS $E(n,\delta)$ \cite{MSL01} (see appendix A) as our description of uniform nuclear matter as a function of density and isospin asymmetry.
-Like the Skyrme parameterization, the MSL model has a number of free parameters; these parameters can be analytically related to the properties of uniform nuclear matter at saturation density, allowing a smooth variation of, e.g., the symmetry energy at saturation $J$ and its slope $L$.
-For comparison, we will also use a similar phenomenological EoS whose form was originally written down by Bludman and Dover \cite{Bludman1981} (which we will refer to as BD, see also appendix A), which was later modified and used to study finite nuclei and inner crust composition by Oyamatsu and Iida \cite{Oyamatsu2003, Oyamatsu2007}, and a selection of Skyrme EoSs \cite{Stone2003} whose basic properties are given in Table~1.
+Our baseline model for the nuclear matter EoS $E(n,\delta)$ is the modified Skyrme-like (MSL) model \cite{MSL01} (see appendix A).
+The MSL model has the same number of free parameters as the Skyrme model of uniform nuclear matter and they can be analytically related to the properties of nuclear matter at saturation density.
+This allows for a smooth variation of, e.g., the symmetry energy at saturation $J$ and its slope $L$, while holding fixed the isospin symmetric part of the EoS.

-We note that for all of these EoSs, the symmetry energy is calculated in full without the use of the parabolic approximation (PA) in which one truncates the expansion in equation~(\ref{eq:eos1}) at second order, thus obtaining the symmetry energy as $S(n) = E_{\rm PNM}(n) - E_0(n)$.
-Although, in many circumstances, the parabolic approximation is good enough, since the coefficients of fourth order and higher are small, it has been shown \cite{Xu2009,Ducoin2011} that for selected crustal properties, most notably the crust-core transition density, the PA can lead to divergent predictions compared to the full EoS.
+We note that for all of these EoSs, the symmetry energy is calculated in full without the use of the parabolic approximation (PA) in which equation~(\ref{eq:eos1}) is truncated at second order, thus obtaining the symmetry energy as $S(n) = E_{\rm PNM}(n) - E_0(n)$.
+The MSL and BD models are parabolic in the potential part of the symmetry energy, but include higher order terms in the kinetic and, in the case of MSL, the effective mass components of the symmetry energy.
+The PA is sufficiently accurate for small isospin asymmetries since the higher order coefficients are generally predicted to be small compared to second order, but it has been shown \cite{Xu2009,Ducoin2011} that for some NS crustal properties, most notably the crust-core transition density, the PA for the kinetic part of the EoS can lead to divergent predictions compared to the full EoS.